MEDICINE AND SURGERY "F"

-Hypovitaminoses are rarely observed in the absence of specific risk factors, which include: (i) social emergency conditions (civil wars, refugees, etc.); (ii) old age or assumption of chemotherapy (these conditions may reduce appetite, and cause malnutrition); (iii) chronic intestinal diseases causing malabsorption; (iv) very special dietary habits (e.g. veganism and hypovitaminosis B12; use of white rice and Beri-Beri).
+Hypovitaminoses are rarely observed in the absence of specific risk factors, which include: (i) social emergency conditions (civil wars, refugees, etc.); (ii) old age; (iii) some types of chronic therapies (e.g. chemotherapy; antibiotic therapy); (iv) chronic intestinal diseases causing malabsorption; (v) very special dietary habits (e.g. veganism, ethylism).
 By contrast, the "classical hypovitaminoses", which were historically observed in whole populations or groups (e.g. scurvy, pellagra, ricketts, etc.), due to poor diets are nowadays uncommon.

 Pernicious anemia (Brill's disease)

 is a potentially lethal disease caused by the deficiency of vitamin B12.
 This vitamin has a very low recommended daily intake, and is present mostly in food of animal origin.
 Every "common" diet contains a sufficient amount of this vitamin.
 The chemical structure of the vitamin is complex and intestinal absorption is mediated by binding to a specific transport protein produced by the gastric mucosa and called the "intrinsic factor".
 The complex of vitamin B12 and the intrinsic factor is absorbed by the gut via receptor-mediated endocytosis; a reservoir of vitamin B12 is stored in the liver.